What is a mortgage interview?

 Your credit history

 In addition to other information about you, lenders will also review your credit history to gauge your borrowing history and how reliably you’ve been at repaying any debt.
-Your Equifax Credit Report & Score – which is free for the first 30 days then £14.95 monthly – gives you access to your credit history as well as a score that indicates how creditworthy you may be to lenders.
+It's a good idea to prepare in advance for this and get credit-ready before applying for a mortgage.
+Your Equifax Credit Report & Score – which is free for the first 30 days then £7.95 monthly – gives you access to your credit history as well as a score that indicates how creditworthy you may be to lenders.
 You may want to view this a few months before your mortgage interview, in order to correct any inaccuracies or to try to improve a poor score before applying for a home loan.

 - What is a mortgage?